Impact Wrestling: Original Planned Winner Of First ‘BFG Series’ Revealed

-The Impact Wrestling Bound for Glory series started in 2011, and was established as a 12-person tournament to determine the number one contender for the TNA World Heavyweight Championship at the company’s biggest pay per view of the year.
+The Impact Wrestling Bound for Glory series started in 2011 and was established as a 12-person tournament to determine the No. 1 contender for the TNA World Heavyweight Championship at the company’s biggest pay-per-view of the year.
 The first year, the participants included Bobby Roode, Bully Ray, Crimson, Matt Morgan, Gunner, James Storm, Rob Van Dam, Samoa Joe, Scott Steiner, AJ Styles, Devon, and D’Angelo Dinero.

 The four finalists, Bobby Roode, James Storm, Gunner, and Bully Ray, competed in the semifinals at No Surrender, the pay-per-view before Bound for Glory.
 Bully Ray and Bobby Roode were able to win their respective matches and advance to the finals, before Roode defeated Bully Ray to win the tournament.
 At Bound for Glory, Roode would be unsuccessful in capturing the TNA World Heavyweight Championship against Kurt Angle.

 However, James Storm would defeat Angle a couple of weeks later to win the title.
-Roode would compete against Storm the following month, and turn heel by smashing a beer bottle over the head of Storm, defeating him and becoming champion as a result.
-To this day, Roode still holds the title of longest reigning champion in company history.
+Roode would compete against Storm the following month and turn heel by smashing a beer bottle over the head of Storm, defeating him and becoming champion as a result.
+To this day, Roode still holds the title of longest-reigning champion in company history.

 While Roode won the inaugural tournament, it was recently revealed that he was not the original person scheduled to win.
 During the tournament, Dinero, Devon, and Crimson all were ousted due to storyline injuries linked to Samoa Joe.
 However, Matt Morgan, who had to forfeit, was legitimately injured.